What are the requirements for altering mobile/manufactured homes?

 (b) Plan review is required, but engineering will not be required under the following condition:

-(i) The floor decking being replaced is greater than forty-eight inches by ninety-six inches.
+(i) The floor decking being replaced is greater than eight feet by sixteen feet.

 (ii) The decking being replaced is no more than fifty percent of the floor length, each section of home.